BeckResearchLab/learn2thermDB/README.md

 - TODO

+Note that script execution is expected to occur with the top level as the current working directory, and paths are specified with respect to the repo top level.

 ### Python package
 Installable, importable code is found in `src` and should be installed given the above steps in the __Environemnt__ section.